Slowly progressive blurred vision is usually caused by long-term medical conditions. Sudden blurring is most often caused by a single event.

 - loss of one area of your vision, known as visual field defect

-- sudden blurred vision when your immune system is weak due to conditions such as HIV or chemotherapy
+- sudden blurred vision when your immune system is weak due to conditions like HIV or treatments like chemotherapy

 Treatment will depend on the condition affecting your vision.

-- Detached/torn retina.
+- Detached or torn retina.
 This requires emergency surgical repair to avoid irreversible vision loss.

 - Stroke.
 Prompt and appropriate treatment for the type of stroke you’re having is critical to prevent the death of your brain cells.